kinverarity1/lasio/docs/source/data-section.rst

 Ignoring the data section
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Lasio can ignore the data section by seeing ignore_data to true:
+Lasio can ignore the data section by setting ignore_data to true:
   ``lasio.read(file, ignore_date=True)``

 This will completely skip reading the data section and the returned object will just contain the header metadata section.